 - The plan's List of Covered Drugs (Formulary).
-To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the five "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
+To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
 You can also find the Drug List on our website at AgeRightAdvantage.com.
 The Drug List on the website is always the most current. - Chapter 5 of this booklet.
 Chapter 5 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 5 also tells which types of prescription drugs are not covered by our plan. - The plan's Pharmacy Directory.
 In most situations you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
 The Pharmacy Directory has a list of pharmacies in the plan's network.
 It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month's supply).